lizditullio/README-Generator/README.md

   ## Description
 A node based application to generate a profession README.md from the command line.

 ![gif](https://github.com/lizditullio/README-Generator/blob/main/src/tutorialgif.gif)

-The a video file showing functionality of the application can be found [here](./src/tutorialvideo.mp4)
+The video file showing functionality of the application can be found [here](./src/tutorialvideo.mp4)

   ## Table of Contents
   - [Description](#description)